Inspiring Ideas Webinar Series

 The Future of Manufacturing – Grand Challenges

 What does it take for AM to move beyond?
-The fourth webinar will continue to explore the grand challenges of AM as a sunrise industry and its potential for growth.
-There will be two talks followed by a panel discussion.
+The first webinar will explore the grand challenges of AM as a sunrise industry and its potential for growth.
+There will be three talks followed by a panel discussion.
 The panel discussion will be moderated by Prof Paulo Bartolo, SC3DP Executive Director.

 Prof Alain Bernard graduated in 1982 and attained in his PhD in 1989.
 He was appointed Associate-Professor, from 1990 to 1996, in Centrale Paris.
 From 1996 to 2001, he was Professor in CRAN, Nancy I, and led the “Integrated Design and Manufacturing” team.
 He was Professor at Centrale Nantes since 2001 and Dean for Research from 2007 to 2012.
 He was a researcher in the LS2N laboratory (UMR CNRS 6004) and the former head of the “Systems Engineering –Products-Processes-Performances” team.